Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Employment Term: Permanent

 SRG are working with an international company who specialise in the creation of speciality chemicals for a range of markets.
 They are now looking to add a QC Analyst to their Technical team on a full-time basis at their site in Cheshire West.
 This role will allow the QC department to extend their capacity for running Quality Control and will include analysing raw materials, intermediates and finished products.
 Using mainly HPLC and GC techniques, this is a busy role in a fast-paced QC laboratory and will suit candidates coming from a similar environment.
-Recent, proven industrial experience of Quality Control testing is essential.
+Recent, proven industrial experience of Quality Control testing is essential, with HPLC experience being required.

 Role / Description